Often, sales teams measure their performances and success by looking at their monthly quotas, average sales value, churn, ROI, and similar metrics.

 Tips to achieve this sales objective:

-Work on your pricing strategy to improve in the possible way
+- Work on your pricing strategy to improve wherever possible

-Keep track and use analytics to measure the success
+- Keep track of and use analytics to measure success

 3. Lower churn rate

-By focusing on this sales objective, you can secure your market capture, optimizing the return on your customer acquisition spend.
+Focusing on this sales objective helps secure your market capture and optimize the return on your customer acquisition spend.

 Sales objective example:

-Slash customer churn rate by 10% by the end of the month and achieve this by offering attractive customer incentives or discounts.
+Slash customer churn rate by 10% by the end of the month by offering attractive customer incentives or discounts.

 Tips to achieve this sales objective: